mindscan-de/BrightFlux/README.md

 * Support automatic video to log correlation, e.g. identify time stamps in video and correlate them to logs by some metrics or (AI)

+Code/Textfile Annotator
+* annotate code with findings
+  * add and highlight code also.
+  * integrate and collate all findings to a report

 ### Never?

+CodeAnalysis
+* Highlight source code

 Exporters